Saturday Spotlight for October 6th, 2012

 molten yolks still glimmer beneath lids, fat sunken.
 She watches,

-notes of orange blossom
+notes of orange blossom form

 Autumn MythsThe seasons form